osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 Each of the 32 ADC channels in each of the Osprey-DCS Quartz digitizer chassis must be calibrated before use.

 The Osprey-DCS Quartz digitizer chassis can be calibrated per the Calibration Procedure.
-Ref: [D.4.11 - Quartz Calibration](D-4-11_PROC_-_Quartz_Calibration.md)
+Ref: [D.4.11 - Measurement Device Calibration](D-4-2_PROC_-_Measurement_Device_Calibration.md)

 Refer to section **TBD** for information about the design of the calibration software module.